FabricAttachedMemory/Emulation/README.md

 1. Uses vmdebootstrap(1m) to create a new disk image (file) that serves as the "golden image" for subsequent use.
 This is the step that pulls from $FAME_MIRROR possibly using $FAME_PROXY.
 Most of the configuration is specified in the templates/vmd_X.
 The specific file is dependent on the version of vmdebootstrap on the host system.
 This template file is a raw disk image yielding about eight gigabytes of file system space for a VM, more than enough for a non-graphical Linux development system.
 1. Copy the template image for each VM and customize it (hostname, /etc/hosts, /etc/resolv.conf, root and user "l4tm").
 The raw image is then converted to a qcow2 (copy-on-write) which shrinks its size down to 800 megabytes.
 That will grow with use.
-The qcow2 files are created in $FAME_OUTDIR.
+The qcow2 files are created in
+   $FAME_OUTDIR.
-1. Emits libvirt XML node definition files and scripts to load/start/stop/unload them from libvirt/virt-manager.
-Those files are all in $FAME_OUTDIR.
+1. Emits libvirt XML node definition files and and a script to load/start/stop/unload them from libvirt/virt-manager.
+Those files are all written to $FAME_OUTDIR.
 The XML files contain stanzas necessary to create the IVSHMEM connectivity (see below).

 ## Artifacts